-Travelling with a drone includes some inherent inconveniences, but a little preparation can ensure friendlier skies.
-Here are some basic rules to follow on how to travel with mini quad and LiPo batteries on an air-plane.
+Travelling with a drone includes some inherent inconveniences, but it’s really easier than it seems with a little preparation.
+Here are some basic rules to follow on how to travel with mini quad and LiPo batteries on an airplane.

 Folks travelling with mini quads are most likely hoping for lots of blue skies and tons of fun.
 If you happen to be one of these lucky enthusiasts heading out on a trip, the last thing you want is to spend hours locked up in a stuffy back room – which is a distinct possibility if you don’t know “the rules.”
 As always, knowledge is power, so follow along for several quick tips you can use, to make sure your next dream drone vacation doesn’t turn into a drone-confiscation nightmare.

-#4 – How many LiPo can I take?
+#1 – How Many LiPo Can I Take?

-Before you leave for the airport, remember the following:
+Before you leave for the airport, remember to do the following:

-- Discharge your LiPo batteries to storage charge, or below the level required by the airline (some require batteries do not exceed 30% of their rated design capacity)
+- Put your LiPo batteries to storage charge (3.80V – 3.85V), or the level required by the airline – some actually require batteries not to exceed 30% of their rated capacity

 - Put LiPo in Lipo-safe bags